jorgeaponte1/Flask-Quiz-API/README.md

 Activate the virtual environment: source venv/bin/activate (Linux/Mac) or .\venv\Scripts\activate (Windows) Install the dependencies: pip install -r requirements.txt

-Usage
+Usage:
-Run the application: python app.py
+1. Run the application: python app.py

-Open a web browser and navigate to http://127.0.0.1:5500/.
+2. Open a web browser and navigate to http://127.0.0.1:5500/.

-Fill out the form to select the category, number of questions, difficulty, and type of question.
+3. Fill out the form to select the category, number of questions, difficulty, and type of question.
 Click on "Submit" when done.

-The questions will be displayed.
+4. The questions will be displayed.
 Select an answer for each question and then click on "Submit".

-Your score will be displayed along with the correct answers to the questions.
+5. Your score will be displayed along with the correct answers to the questions.

 Endpoints
 / - Renders the landing page where the user can fill in the form to start the trivia quiz.